 RSM Puerto Rico is a member of the RSM network and trades as RSM.
 RSM is the trading name used by the members of the RSM network.
-Each member of the RSM network is an independent ulting firm which practices in its own right.
-The RSM network is not itself a separate legal entity in any Ju
+Each member of the RSM network is an independent accounting and consulting firm which practices in its own right.
+The RSM network is not itself a separate legal entity in any Jurisdiction.